House approves $19.1B disaster aid bill blocked three times by Republicans

 GOP LAWMAKER'S DELAY OF $19B DISASTER BILL DEMONSTRATES THE POWER OF ONE

-The legislation was initially spearheaded by lawmakers from Florida and Georgia whose districts were hit by hurricanes this past fall.
-Flooding in Iowa and Nebraska this spring added to the coalition behind the measure, which delivers much of its help to regions where Trump supporters dominate.
+The legislation initially was spearheaded by lawmakers from Florida and Georgia whose districts were battered by hurricanes this past fall.
+Flooding in Iowa and Nebraska this spring added to the coalition behind the measure.
 Recent floods in Arkansas, Iowa and Missouri and tornadoes across Oklahoma, Texas and Ohio added urgency to House leadership's push to pass the bill.

 CLICK HERE TO GET THE FOX NEWS APP

 Following Senate approval, House leadership attempted to pass the measure by unanimous consent during the Memorial Day recess.
-But objections were lodged by Reps.
+But, objections were lodged by Reps.
 Chip Roy, R-Texas; Thomas Massie, R-Ky.; and John Rose, R-Tenn.
 All three members insisted that the legislation be put to a recorded vote.

 Roy and Massie voted against the measure Monday, while Rose voted for it.